"La hija buena"

 THE BEAUTY OF NATURE

 At Fillaboa, nature surrounds you.
-In addition to an exquisite garden of camellias, olive trees, magnolias and cork oaks, the Fillaboa vineyard is spectacular.
+In addition to an exquisite garden of camellias, olive trees, and magnolias, the Fillaboa vineyard is spectacular.
 74 hectares of vineyard are divided into 12 delimited plots and oriented to the south in which we find majestic grapevines and trellises.

 Masaveu Bodegas comprises the five wine-growing corporations owned by Corporación Masaveu: Bodegas Murua S.A., Bodegas Fillaboa S.A., Bodegas Leda S.L., Bodegas Pagos de Araiz S.A and Pomaradas Villagares de Sariego S.A.R., located in different enclaves scattered around Spain, each its strongly distinctive wines, soil and soul.